GoogleCloudPlatform/chef-google-compute/README.md

   the backend, either NONE or PROXY_V1.
 The default is NONE.

 * `service` -
   Required.
-A reference to BackendService resource
+A reference to the BackendService resource.

 * `ssl_certificates` -
   Required.
 A list of SslCertificate resources that are used to authenticate